 - The Head of the Asylum Service is able to take a positive decision with regard to refugee status on the basis of already available evidence; or

-- the Asylum Service is of the opinion that the applicant is unfit or unable to be interviewed owing to enduring circumstances beyond his or her control.
+- the Asylum Service is of the opinion that the applicant is unfit or unable to be interviewed owing to enduring circumstances beyond their control.
 When in doubt, the Asylum Service shall consult a medical professional to establish whether the condition that makes the applicant unfit or unable to be interviewed is of a temporary or enduring nature.

-In practice, all asylum seekers are interviewed and all adult family members receive a separate interview.
-The waiting time for the interview has always been lengthy, with a significant number of cases reaching 18-24 months after the lodging of the application.
-In recent years attempts have been made to prioritise cases of nationals from countries included in the safe list (see section on Fast Track Processing).
-From 2020 onwards, attempts are made to interview newly arrived asylum seekers residing in Pournara during their stay in the Centre by using the adjacent Asylum Examination Centre.
-In such cases, the interview takes place soon after the lodging of the asylum application and often close to the vulnerability assessment, with no access to legal advice.[31]
+In practice, all asylum applicants are interviewed, and all adult family members receive a separate interview.
+The waiting time for the interview has always been lengthy, with a significant number of cases reaching 18-24 months after the lodging of the application, which continued in 2024.
+From 2020 onwards, attempts were made to interview newly arrived asylum applicants residing in Pournara during their stay in the Centre by using the adjacent Asylum Examination Centre.
+In such cases, the interview takes place soon after the lodging of the asylum application and often close to the vulnerability assessment, with no access to legal advice.
+Furthermore, from 2022 onwards attempts have been made to prioritise cases of nationals from countries included in the safe list (see section on Accelerated Procedures).[34]

-Interviews are carried out at the following locations: the offices of the Asylum Service (two locations), the offices of the EUAA, the Asylum Examination Centre adjacent to ‘Pournara’ Centre, Kofinou Reception Centre, at AIU offices and, in cases of detainees, at the Menogia Detention Center.
-In early 2022, interviews were for the first time carried out in the Central Prison for asylum seekers serving prison sentences, due to the rise in numbers of such cases.[36]
-Regardless of the location of the interview, all interviews are carried out by Asylum Service officers, temporary agency workers or EASO experts.
+Interviews are carried out at the following locations: the offices of the Asylum Service (two locations), the offices of the EUAA, the Asylum Examination Centre adjacent to ‘Pournara’ Centre, Kofinou Reception Centre, at AIU offices and, in cases of immigration detainees, at the Menogia Detention Center and at times in the Central Prison for cases of asylum applicants serving prison sentences.[39]
+Regardless of the location of the interview, all interviews are carried out by Asylum Service officers, temporary agency workers or EUAA experts.

 Quality of interview